-Untaken paid time off is also due (max 10% of contract gross salary if none taken) and the short-term contract indemnity of 10% is also due (i.e. last payslip has a total payment of 21% of total contract gross, for PTO & end of contract, both subject to usual 46% contributions).
+Untaken paid time off is also due (max 10% of contract gross salary if none taken, or prorata) and the short-term contract indemnity of 10% is also due (i.e. if no PTO taken, last payslip has a total payment of 21% of total contract gross, for PTO & end of contract, both subject to usual 46% contributions).

 Under indefinite term contracts (CDI)

-During the trial period (up to 8 months), cost = notice period payable only (24h-1 mos depending on length of work in company upon termination).
+During the trial period (4-8 months), cost = notice period payable only (24h-1 mos depending on length already worked in company upon termination).

 Dismissal is possible after this trial period for two reasons:

 - Economic dismissal (e.g. company is performing badly and needs to reduce number of employees or close company, or French market is not working out)

-- Personal dismissal (e.g. the employee is under-performing or has committed a fault)
+- Personal dismissal (e.g. the employee is under-performing or there is documented & serious misconduct)

-The severance cost is based on average including variable and is (in our CBA, for cadre-level employees) 1/3 of an average month’s salary per year of presence in the company.
+The severance indemnity is based on average including variable and is (in our CBA, for cadre-level employees) 1/4th of an average month’s salary per year of presence in the company.
 Employees with under 1 year seniority are not entitled to any severance pay.
-The cost is thus low, but the grounds for dismissal need to be real & serious and documented, to avoid any litigation.
+The severance indemnity is thus low, but the grounds for dismissal need to be real & serious and documented, to avoid any litigation.

 Severance indemnities are not subject to income tax or to any contributions.
 They are paid net as long as the amount is equal to the amount defined by the CBA.

-There is a relatively complex and rigid procedure to follow to notify the employee of the end of the contract and explain the reasons, which takes approx. a month before the start of the notice period.
-The notice period lasts 3 mos. (for our CBA and cadre status), which must be paid even if it is not worked.
+There is a relatively complex and rigid 5-6 week procedure to follow to terminate a contract before the dismissal is final and the notice period starts (1-2 mos. in our CBA, depending on seniority), which is payable even if it is not worked.

-If the employee disagrees with the grounds for dismissal, it is of course (and often done due to small dismissal indemnity and strict Labour legislation) possible for the employee to claim unfair dismissal, although there are limits to amount that can be claimed since 2017.
-It is also possible to settle after the dismissal to avoid a court case.
+If the employee disagrees with the grounds for dismissal, it is of course (and this happens due to low dismissal indemnity and strict Labour legislation) possible for the employee to claim unfair dismissal, although there are limits to amount that can be claimed since 2017.
+It is also possible to settle to avoid a court case.